gamemanual0/gm0/source/docs/robot-design/odometry.rst

 Spring Tensioning
 -----------------
+For odometry, spring tensioning is the use of a spring to push odometry modules towards the ground, either on a pivot (recommended) or linearly.
 Spring tensioning is important in reducing slipping or skidding of the pods/odometers.

 .. figure:: images/odometry/spring-tensioned-pod.png
     :width: 33em